Thames Television: From 1992

 Thames Television was involved in an attempt to win the new Channel 5 licence when it was first advertised in early 1992.
 Thames was the main shareholder in a consortium (alongside Warner Bros.
 Television and others) called Channel Five Holdings.
 The consortium became the only bidder for the licence in December 1992 after two other groups dropped out.
-However the ITC rejected the bid as a result of concerns about its business plan and investor backing.
+However, the ITC rejected the bid as a result of concerns about its business plan and investor backing.
 The deadline was therefore extended twice before the licence was handed to Channel 5 Broadcasting Limited.

-On 1 November 1992 a new satellite station UK Gold was launched as a joint venture between Thames and BBC Enterprises, to show repeats of shows from both broadcasters.
+On 1 November 1992, a new satellite station called UK Gold was launched as a joint venture between Thames and BBC Enterprises, to show repeats of shows from both broadcasters.
 Thames's share was bought out by Flextech in 1996.

-This Is Your Life ran on ITV for 26 years until around 1995 when ITV cancelled it and the series was recommissioned by the BBC, with Thames continuing to produce it.
+After its loss of the ITV franchise on 31 December 1992, Thames continued as an independent production company for another ten years.
+This Is Your Life ran on ITV for 25 years until 1994 when the network cancelled it and the series was recommissioned by the BBC, with Thames continuing to produce it.
 The corporation ended the series in 2003.
 The Bill continued on ITV until 2010.

 Following the loss of Thames's franchise, the Euston Road base of Thames was sold off and demolished.
 The site of the studios is currently occupied by Triton Square and the registered headquarters of the British operation of Spanish bank Santander.
 The studios at Teddington were sold to a management buy-out team and were part of the Pinewood Group, owners of both Pinewood and Shepperton Studios.

-Thames Television was acquired by Pearson Television in mid-1993.
+Thames Television was acquired by Pearson Television on 23 April 1993.
 Pearson Television was itself sold by Pearson plc to CLT-UFA in 2000, thus merging to become the RTL Group, and rebranded as FremantleMedia in 2001.
-In 2003, Thames Television was merged with another FremantleMedia subsidiary, Talkback (founded by comedians Mel Smith and Griff Rhys Jones in 1981) to form Talkback Thames.
-That subsidiary was split into four new production companies at the start of 2012, with the new Thames producing light entertainment programming.
+In 2003, Thames Television was merged with another FremantleMedia subsidiary, Talkback (founded by comedians Mel Smith and Griff Rhys Jones in 1981), to form Talkback Thames.
+Despite the merger, the Thames logo continued to be used at the end of the label's entertainment productions until 2006.
+That subsidiary was split into four new production companies at the start of 2012, with the new Thames producing light entertainment programming until the start of 2025, when the re-merging of it and Talkback to form Talkback Thames.